jhwhenry/cpd/cpd_upgrade_513_531.md

 --upgrade=true
 ```

-Once the above command `cpd-cli manage install-components` is complete, make sure the status of the IBM Software Hub is in 'Completed' status.
+Once the above command `cpd-cli manage install-components` is completed, make sure the status of the IBM Software Hub is in 'Completed' status.

 ```
 cpd-cli manage get-cr-status \